Polylux

 Dynamic slides

-The PDF format does not (trivially) allow to include animations, as one would be used to from, say, Powerpoint.
+The PDF format does not (trivially) allow to include animations, as one would be used to from, say, PowerPoint.
 The solution PDF-based presentation slides use is to create multiple PDF pages for one slide, each with slightly different content.
 This enables us to have some basic dynamic elements on our slides.

 In this book, we will use the term logical slide for a section of content that

-was created by one call to #polylux-slide
+was created by one call to #slide

 , and subslide for a resulting PDF